 If you’re a professional DJ who travels with his own light show, you might be best served by purchasing software that can run on your computer.
 For a venue owner, however, or anyone for whom the intelligent lighting will be mostly stationary, a DMX controller is likely more suited to your needs.
 There’s a multitude of controllers available on the market offering a variety of features and coming in at a wide range of price points.
 Before buying a controller, make sure it has enough ports and channels to handle all of your fixtures, and that your lights are compatible with DMX control.
 Also consider whether you’ll be using it more for pre-programmed light shows or live use, as this will determine the complexity of layout that you want.

-Here are what we consider the 4 best DMX controllers for the money:
+Here are what we consider the 4 best DMX controllers on the market:

 ADJ DMX Operator